iSaluki/phhs6/content/sixth/Biology/Enzymes/Effectors.md

 ### Substrate concentration and enzyme concentration

+#### Substrate

 - As substrate concentration increases, the number of substrate molecules/atoms/ions in an area/volume increases
 	- The same is true for enzyme concentration
 - Increased chance of successful collisions

 - Vmax is the maximum rate of reaction
 	- It occurs when all active sites are occupied by substrate particles.

+#### Enzyme

+- Increasing enzyme concentration increases the number of active sites available
+- This increases the number of enzyme-substrate complexes that can be formed, increasing the rate of reaction
+- Vmax can be increased by increasing the substrate concentration and/or temperature

 [Biology](/Biology)